Emergency funding sent to support Tapanuli orangutans threatened by Sumatra floods

 Tapanuli orangutan

-Orangutan Foundation has sent emergency funding to Scorpion Foundation who work with the Ministry of Forestry to protect this sub-species, following the devastating impacts of recent floods in the area.
-The floods caused extensive damage to the organisation, destroying many facilities such as guard posts and staff residences, as well as veterinary medicine, documents and other equipment.
+Orangutan Foundation has sent emergency funding to Scorpion Foundation who work with the Ministry of Forestry to protect this species.
+Following the devastating floods in Sumatra, many of Scorpion Foundation’s essential facilities were left destroyed including monitoring equipment, clinics and staff residences, with local staff forced to relocate.

-With less than 800 Tapanuli orangutans remaining, what is certain is that each and every individual is critical to the health of local populations.
-It is essential that we support those that remain.
+With less than 800 Tapanuli orangutans remaining, each and every individual is critical to the health of local populations.
+It is essential that we support those that are left and the forest habitats on which they rely.

 Orangutans only reside in a specific habitat, that being peat swamp forests.
 With deforestation continuing, habitat loss remains the leading threat to orangutans and the reason they are recognised as critically endangered by the IUCN.